How Do I Shut Off the Water to My House: Step-by-Step Guide

 Knowing how to shut off your water supply is key for home upkeep.
 It helps prevent water damage and makes repairs easier.

 Before you start, get your home and family ready.
 Notify everyone in the house about the water shut-off.
-Also, have a bucket and towels ready to catch any water left in the pipes.

 By following these steps, you can be ready for water emergencies and maintenance tasks.